Registered Nurse (RN) vs. Licensed Practical Nurse (LPN)

 A BSN program will usually take about four years to complete, while ADN and diploma programs can take up to two years.
-Each program will vary, however a common theme among most include clinical experiences in several workplaces as well as classes in behavioral, social, and physical sciences.
+Each program will vary, however, a common theme among most includes clinical experiences in several workplaces as well as classes in behavioral, social, and physical sciences.
 RN schooling also focuses on team leadership, pharmacology, research, as well as legal/ethical issues.

 Licensed practical nurses are required to earn a Practical Nursing Diploma which may be completed in as little as 12 months.
 Most people complete LPN programs at community colleges or technical colleges.
 As a requirement, students must partake in supervised clinical experiences as well as take classes in nursing, pharmacology, and biology.

 RN and LPN salaries can vary greatly from state to state.
-This depends mostly on cost of living and demand.
-According to the 2016-2017 Occupational Outlook Handbook published by the U.S. Bureau of Labor Statistics, the average median salary for a RN is about $66,500 while the average median salary for an LPN is about $42,500.
+This depends mostly on the cost of living and demand.
+According to the 2019 Occupational Outlook Handbook published by the U.S. Bureau of Labor Statistics, the median salary for an RN is $73,300 while the average median salary for an LPN is $47,480.

 RN and LPN salaries vary by experience and area of specialization.
 Generally, the more years of experience a nurse gains the more he or she will get paid.
 Critical care specialties such as the intensive care unit (ICU), emergency department (ED), labor and delivery (L & D), and the operating room (OR) are highly paid specialties in nursing.
 Generally, more positions are available to RNs in these areas than LPNs.